ABOUT

 General responsibilities for All Volunteers apply.
 Please review at this link.

 • The T&E Committee currently consists of two representatives from each Subdivision (the Bylaws mandate “at least one”), who serve staggered two-year terms; ad hoc members may be appointed by the Board to accomplish specific projects.
-The Committee always includes at least one Junior member who is a current or recently-graduated trainee.

 • Subdivision Representatives provide subdivision-specific expertise and represent the interests of the subdivision members in the committee's activities and projects.